odandia/fastapi-lending-backend/README.md

 The following items are optional:
 - Use pytests or other test framework to test your endpoints and financial calculations
-- Use an ORM + SQL DB to save users and loans.
+- ./ Use an ORM + SQL DB to save users and loans.
 We’d recommend using SQLAlchemy or SQLModel, with an in-memory instance of SQLite - but that is up to you.

+We’ll be scoring you based on,
+- Proper HTTP methods
+- Error handling and validation
+- API structuring
+- Calculation Accuracy
+- Git commits